paultopia/gobbledygook/content/pages/syllabus.md

 Last year's problem sets are available on this website, along with answers to them; looking them over will give you an idea of the approximate challenges that you'll be asked to complete.

+All problem sets will be turned in via email to Diana Dewalle.
+The only place your name should appear in problem sets is in the filename.

 ### Collaboration

 Problem sets should be your own work.
 You are allowed to discuss the general approach to problem sets with one another, but you are not allowed to show one another your math or code.